Westerface/software-design-vu/docs/assignment2.md

 Populates the snippets list with the correct list render.

 `private void addProgramingLanguages()`\
-Populate the programing languages drop down menu
+Populate the programing languages drop-down menu

 `public void createFilters()`\
-Creates the filters chackboxes
+Creates the filters checkboxes

 `private void changeProgramingLanguage(String programingLanguage)`\
-When user choose a snippet from the menu we are changing the selected programming language accordingly.
+When a user chooses a snippet from the menu we are changing the selected programming language accordingly.

 `private void handleSaveSnippet()`\
-If new snippet, we add the new snippet.
-If existing we update it.
+If it is a new snippet, we add the new snippet.
+If it is existing, we update it.

 `private void validateData()`\
-Validate the data: if the name is empty or already exist, if content is empty give a warning message.
+Validate the data: if the name is empty or already exists, or if the content is empty, give a warning message.

 `private void update()`\
 This method will update the snippets list view